 Grill vs Oven: What’s the Main Difference?

-Simply put, food cooked on a grill is cooked through direct heat, which is frequently produced by charcoal or fire.
+Simply put, food cooked on a grill is cooked through direct heat, which is frequently produced by charcoal embers or direct flames.

 Food cooked in an oven involves indirect heat, which means that food is cooked through convection or heat radiating off from the walls of an “oven.”

 We put quotation marks around the word oven above because, as far as we know, this cooking tool has many classifications.
 Generally, the oven is technically any cooking tool that has a heat-insulated chamber.

 Ovens are commonly used for heating, baking, and even drying food, and is heated using charcoal, fire, or radiation.

 While we will try to further differentiate the two, the advantages and disadvantages will, of course, depend on the types of each used.

 To have an effective comparison, we will be discussing the outdoor oven and grill.

 What are the Advantages and Disadvantages of Using a Grill?